watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

    "Equilibrium constant of proton disassociation", ":math:`K_A`", "k_a", "none",":math:`mol \, m^{-3}`"
    "Equilibrium constant of hydroxide disassociation", ":math:`K_B`", "k_b", "none",":math:`mol \, m^{-3}`"

-The model has been validated using the experimental data on bipolar membrane information available in Wilhelm et al. (2002) with additional inputs from Mareev et al. (2020).
+The model used here is based on the analysis by Mareev et al. (2020).
+It and has been validated using the experimental data on bipolar membrane information available in Wilhelm et al. (2002).
+Additionaly inputs were obtained from Mareev et al. (2020).

 Frictional pressure drop
 ^^^^^^^^^^^^^^^^^^^^^^^^